Usunobun1/the-lace-artist-uk-ecommerce-booking-platform/README.md

 - This README, explaining the build
 - Other Branding

----

 ## 🚀 Future Improvements

 - Add a full custom front-end landing page
 - Add a portfolio section
 - Integrate automated reminders through Zapier
 - Add a “Customer Feedback” workflow
 - Create a standalone booking web app as coding skills develop

----

-## ✨ About the Creator

-This project was built independently as part of my journey into software development, as well as to run my small business
-I am continuing to build experience through:

-- Hands-on projects
-- Technical training
-- Showcasing my work on GitHub

 More projects coming soon as I expand my portfolio.